rsdoiel/antenna/archives/2024/home_2024.50.md

 date: 2024-12-11, from: California Grown

-<p>Amelia Ceja, President of Ceja Vineyards, is a trailblazing figure in the California wine industry, celebrated as both an influential winemaker and a champion of cultural diversity in viticulture.
-Ceja, along with her family, has transformed Ceja Vineyards from a small venture into a thriving wine business, with a mission to showcase her Hispanic heritage [&#8230;]</p>
+<p>Amelia Ceja, President of Ceja Vineyards, is a trailblazing figure in the California wine industry.
+She is celebrated as both an influential winemaker and a champion of cultural diversity in viticulture.
+Ceja, along with her family, has transformed Ceja Vineyards from a small venture into a thriving wine business, with a mission to showcase her [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/amelia-ceja-pioneering-diversity-and-flavor-in-california-wine/" data-wpel-link="internal" target="_self">Amelia Ceja: Pioneering Diversity and Flavor in California Wine</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>